 I like working on products/applications that invoke socioeconomic and environmental change.

 to create a product that helps the environment and improves the life of millions beyond my lifetime.

 In my free time, I'm a Code Evangelist® at srnd.org, a non-profit that runs events like CodeDay and CodeBreak to increase diversity in the Computer Science industry.
-I also like to ride/fix road bikes, go cross-country skiing, and code at cafes in Capitol Hill, Seattle, WA.
+I also spend a lot of time riding/fixing road bikes, going cross-country skiing, and coding at cafes in Capitol Hill, Seattle, WA.

 Realm, GSON, Retrofit, Google Libraries, Kotlin